 https://env.dev/guides/opengraph | grep 'og:'For production monitoring, snapshot your OG tags in a scheduled job and alert when og:image returns a non-200 or the tag shape drifts.
 A single missing tag on a popular page can cost thousands of impressions per day of social traffic.

-Tools to Validate and Monitor Your Setup
+Tools to Validate Your Setup

 - opengraph.xyz — paste any URL and get a side-by-side preview of how it renders on Facebook, X, LinkedIn, Discord, Slack, and more.
 Useful for a quick sanity check before you ship.